 Since fibre is not available everywhere just yet, VDSL is still a viable option in the meantime.

 Wireless broadband is delivered over the mobile phone networks to make a connection from the modem in your business to the nearest cell tower.
 Since there are no cables involved, getting connected is as easy as plugging a modem in and connecting your devices.

 There are three generations of wireless broadband currently in New Zealand.
-4G is the standard network but in some places, the older 3G is the best available option.
-5G was introduced at the end of 2019, and while it’s only accessible in a few places in the South Island at the moment, it will be rolled out further over the next couple of years.
+4G is the standard network but in some places but 5G was introduced at the end of 2019.
+5G is still only accessible in some on the more populated areas of Auckland, Christchurch, Wellington, and a few other locations, but it is being rolled out further.

 When it comes to speed of 4G, you can expect to see download speeds of up to 100Mbps.
-Spark, currently the only ISP with 5G broadband plans, says that 5G has the capability of 10Gbps, but we should expect to see download speeds of up to 3Gbps.
+Spark, currently the only ISP with 5G broadband plans, says that 5G has the capability of 10,000Mbps, but we should expect to see download speeds of up to 3,000Gbps.